Posts Categorized: Dental Health

 Learn the best ways of preventing plaque buildup so that you can avoid oral problems like bad breath, dental cavities, and gum disease.
 There are countless reasons to try to avoid plaque buildup.
 But many people don’t realize some of the simplest preventive steps they can take to keeping their teeth and mouth healthy and… Read more »

 Bisphosphonate treatment for osteoporosis is becoming popular.
-Unfortunately, having jawbone infections while taking bisphosphanates is dangerous.
+Unfortunately, having jawbone infections while taking bisphosphonates is dangerous.
 This medicine doesn’t cause infections.
 The medicine makes it difficult to fight an infection that has already started.
-One side affect of using this medicine is decreased capillary flow in your bones.
+One side effect of using this medicine is decreased capillary flow in your bones.
 A decreased blood flow reduces a person’s… Read more »

 Periodontal Disease And Impotence